TUM-DSE/focaccia/README.md

 Note: the `rr replay` call prints the correct binary name to use when invoking `capture-transforms`, it also prints program output.
 As such, it should be invoked separately as a foreground process.

+Note: `rr record` may fail on Zen and Zen+ AMD CPUs.
+It is generally possible to continue using it by specifying flag `-F` but keep in mind that replaying may fail unexpectedly sometimes on such CPUs.

 Note: we currently do not support validating such programs on QEMU.

 ### Box64